section-engineering-education/engineering-education/content/articles/understanding-and-implementing-the-android-lifecycle/index.md

 ![first-methods](/engineering-education/understanding-and-implementing-the-android-lifecycle/first-methods.png)

 The app begins by executing the `onCreate()` function.
 At this stage, the application's components are not yet visible.

-The `onStart()` method is then called followed by `onResume()`.
+The `onStart()` method is then called, followed by `onResume()`.
 In this lifecycle, the user can interact with the UI components.

 Let's now navigate to `activity2` by clicking the `go-to Activity2` Button.